chuckedfromspace/mrpod/doc/intro.rst

     orthogonal decomposition of complex fluid flows.
     *Journal of Fluid Mechanics* 870, 988-1036, 2019.

 ..
-[MRPOD] Yin, Z., and Michael S. Time–Frequency Localisation of Intermittent
+[MRPOD] Yin, Z., Stöhr, M. Time–Frequency Localisation of Intermittent
     Dynamics in a Bistable Turbulent Swirl Flame. *Journal of Fluid Mechanics* 882, A30, 2020.